nodejs/node/deps/npm/doc/files/package.json.md

 For most modules, it makes the most sense to have a main script and often not much else.

-## browser

-If your module is meant to be used client-side the browser field should be used instead of the main field.
-This is helpful to hint users that it might rely on primitives that aren't available in Node.js modules. (e.g. `window`)

 ## bin